syl20bnr/spacemacs-elpa-mirror/melpa/wand-readme.txt

-Wand is an extension that allows users to select a piece of text and perform actions based on predefined patterns.
+Wand is an extension that allows users to select text and perform actions based on predefined patterns.
 Wand is inspired by Xiki[1] and Acme editor[2].

 Dependencies: